yuhangsun1014/UW-Marketplace/README.md

       -  REACT_APP_FIREBASE_STORAGE_BUCKET=your-storage-bucket
       -  REACT_APP_FIREBASE_MESSAGING_SENDER_ID=your-messaging-sender-id
       -  REACT_APP_FIREBASE_APP_ID=your-app-id

+4. GO to src floder, to create a production build of the project, run: cd ../UW-Marketplace/public/uw-student-marketplace/src

+###        npm run build

-4. Start the Development Server: Start the development server to run the application locally:
+5. Start the Development Server: Start the development server to run the application locally:
    ###        npm start

 The application will be available at http://localhost:3000.